0xpatatedouce/step-by-step-availfullnode/README.md

 ./target/release/data-avail --base-path `pwd`/data --chain kate --name patatedoucetest
 ```

-Change “patatedouce” whit your node name before running your node
+Change “patatedouce” with your node name before running your node
 ![oui](https://github.com/0xpatatedouce/step-by-step-availfullnode/assets/123324096/e183e399-6c1e-46f0-9b04-ad616c5d0a35)

 To check the node status go on the avail telemetry: http://telemetry.avail.tools/ your node will be appearing on the site under the “node name”
 ![sync](https://github.com/0xpatatedouce/step-by-step-availfullnode/assets/123324096/d69df11f-54cd-4fe8-854d-a8a654e29311)
-you should be seen your node syncing in grey like in the example
+you should see your node syncing in grey like in the example

 Second method: